- Ciguatera FAQs

 The Aquatic Toxins Program employs a robust epidemiological surveillance system to better understand the distribution and extent of human illness related to aquatic toxins associated with harmful algal blooms (HABs).

-One of the main tools the Aquatic Toxins Program uses to detect and follow these illnesses is a poison control database provided through a collaboration with the Florida Poison Control Centers.
+One of the main tools the Aquatic Toxins Program uses to detect and follow these illnesses is the ToxSentry® database provided in collaboration with Florida's Poison Control Centers.

-Located at the University of Miami School of Medicine, the Florida Poison Control Information Center (FPIC)-Miami provides a toll-free telephone number (1-800-222-1222) for use by the public and health professionals to assist in the diagnosis and management of patients with marine and freshwater poisonings and stings.
+Florida's Poison Control Centers provide a toll-free telephone number (1-800-222-1222) for use by the public and health professionals to assist in the diagnosis and management of patients with marine and freshwater poisonings and stings.
 The hotline is available 24 hours a day, 7 days a week, 365 days a year.

 The physicians, nurses and pharmacists who staff the hotline are certified as specialists in poison information by the American Association of Poison Control Centers (AAPCC).
 The Centers perform daily surveillance to detect the emergence of human health concerns and cases from harmful algal blooms (such as red tide), ciguatera, scombroid, sea-lice, and coelenterate poisonings and stings (jellyfish and Portuguese man-o-war stings).
 Surveillance queries also detect the emergence of important public health events involving rare marine and freshwater poisonings such as tetrodotoxin, Florida Red Tide associated Neurotoxic Shellfish Poisoning, and domoic acid induced amnesic shellfish poisoning.
 Such exposures are immediately sent to the Florida Department of Health (DOH) for investigation.